About DCN

-DCN partners work in Washington and Hancock Counties to promote the mutual well-being of human and natural communities; making connections between conservation, research, education, and individuals.
+Downeast Conservation Network (DCN) is a partnership that has been a driving force in collaborative conservation and research projects across Hancock and Washington counties for the past ten years.
 Since 2010, DCN has identified areas of research important to the region’s climate resilience, biodiversity, and economic well-being, and provided research resources to better understand the region.
 DCN resources are made widely available for groups working on local conservation and education.

 Downeast Conservation Network partners connect conservation, research, education, and people in Washington and Hancock Counties.
 Approximately 16% of Hancock County and 28% of Washington County are in some form of land conservation, including lands owned by state or federal government or conservation groups (land trusts, etc.), as well as lands protected through conservation easement.